raspiblitz/raspiblitz/README.md

 These are the features available through the RaspiBlitz SSH menus.
 They have the goal to offer some basic/fallback functionality & configurations.
 More complex or user-friendly tasks are best to be done with wallets, apps and scripts you connect to your Lightning Node via [APIs](#interface--apis) - because you have a full Bitcoin- and Lightning-Node on the RaspiBlitz.

-So lets take a look at the SSH main in detail:
+So let's take a look at the SSH main menu in detail:

 #### INFO: Raspiblitz Status Screen

 This is the screen that gets displayed on the LCD/display.
-It's useful to call in a remote situation from SSH if you don't have your RaspiBlitz next to you.
-But also if you want to copy+paste your nodeID or make a screenshot.
+It's useful to call in a remote situation from SSH if you don't have your RaspiBlitz next to you, or if you want to copy+paste your nodeID or make a screenshot.

 ![SSH9dz](pictures/ssh9z-ready.png)